co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 | `.ToFileStreamHttpResult<Stream>()`   | Returns `FileStreamHttpResult` or `ProblemHttpResult`                        |
 | `.ToFileStreamHttpResult<Stream,E>()` | Returns `FileStreamHttpResult` or custom error                               |

-For almost every method you can override the default status codes for Success/Failure.
+For almost every method you can override the default status codes for Success/Failure case.

 All methods are available in sync and async variants.